Trekking in Nepal

 When we were leaving Khopra Ridge, we encountered a herd of yaks grazing on the grassy slopes.
 As we watched the herd slowly moved along the ridge until they were silouetted against Annapurna South.
 This was an unexpected and fortuitous sighting!

 Overall, I found the trek to be a wonderful experience.
-It was exhilarating and physically challenging but the guides emphasized hiking at our own pace so the pace was always doable.
+It was exhilarating and physically challenging but the guides emphasized hiking at our own pace which was always doable.
 There were only a couple moments when I questioned why I signed up for this trek !
 I would highly recommend the World Expeditions as a trekking company.
 They were very well organized and hired excellent guides and porters.
 One negative about hiking in Nepal, though, is the local attitude toward littering.
 The environment is so gorgeous but there is utter disregard for taking care of ones litter.
 It isn’t so bad on the hiking trails, but any road that has car/truck traffic has garbage strewn all over.
 On several occasions when we were driving behind a tourist bus, you would see garbage flying out of the windows regularly.
 It seems like the locals regard the highway as the garbage dump and unfortunately that’s what it looks like.

 Please note: All text and photos are copyrighted to Tom Yin.
 You are welcome to share the URL, however re-production of text or photos is not permitted.
 If you would like to feature this story, contact me and I would be happy to provide you with details, photos, text etc. Thanks!